• Home

 May I ask questions at the meeting?

 You are free to ask questions or to talk about your situation at your first meeting.
-If you'd rather just listen, you can say "I PASS", or explain that
+If you'd rather just listen, you can say "I PASS", or explain that you'd just like to listen.

 Are the meetings all the same?

 Every meeting is different.
 Each meeting has the autonomy to be run as its members choose, within guidelines designed to promote Al-Anon unity.
+Al-Anon recommends you try at least six different meetings before you decide if Al-Anon will be helpful to you.

 Is Al-Anon a religious program?